pratyush-1/PolarNet/README.md

 # PolarNet

 Refer the polar_sc_decoding.ipynb for code.
-It has step by step guide on how to run the code.
+It has information on how to run the code.
+It contains the code in order, on how to generate the dataset, model, metrics, training and testing loops.